-After weeks and months of speculation the New York Gaming Commission has approved the initial raft of online sports betting bookmakers to accept mobile sports bets from Saturday 8th January 2022.
+After weeks and months of speculation the New York Gaming Commission has approved the initial raft of online sports betting sites to accept mobile sports bets from Saturday 8th January 2022.

 New York becomes the latest state to allow sports betting following the United States Supreme Court's decision in May 2018 to overturn the Professional and Amateur Sports Protection Act (PASPA) which made sports betting illegal.

-Leading bookmakers DraftKings, Caesars, Rush Street and FanDuel will open their online portals for sports betting business from New York residents this weekend.
-With the NFL season in full swing and College Football reaching play off stages it’s great timing for New Yorkers to get involved with fully legal sports betting via the comfort of their own homes for the first time ever.
+Bookmakers DraftKings, Caesars, Rush Street and FanDuel will open their online portals for sports betting business from New York residents this weekend.
+With the NFL betting season in full swing and College Football reaching play off stages it’s great timing for New Yorkers to get involved with fully legal New York sports betting from the comfort of their own homes for the first time ever.

 Since 2019, sports betting had been allowed only when physically within a land-based casino, but in November of 2021, the New York Gaming Commission moved to allow up to nine mobile sports betting operators to accept customers across the fourth largest state in the US.

-Only four will go live this weekend with the remaining five of Wynn, PointsBet, Gentings, Ballys and powerhouse BetMGM to follow soon as they meet the regulatory thresholds set in the coming days, weeks and months.
+Only four will go live this weekend with the remaining five of WynnBET, Pointsbet, Gentings, Ballys and powerhouse BetMGM to follow soon as they meet the regulatory thresholds set in the coming days, weeks and months.

 In a hugely positive move for the State of New York, the Senator Joseph Addabo hailed the progress of sports betting in New York as “great news” and that it would generate revenue to support “funding for education, addiction programs, youth sports as well as new jobs.”

 Previously with only on-site gambling on sports permitted for Americans, many had taken to offshore wagering which comes with obvious issues in terms of legality, dispute resolution, deposit and withdrawal issues and clearly a sub par experience for those that want to bet across American sports events.